-Ministry of Corporate Affairs ("MCA") notifies new standards or amendme of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies AccountingStandards)Rulesasissuedfromtimetotime.As at 31 March 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+Ministry of Corporate Affairs ("MCA") notifies new standards or amendments to the existing standards under Companies

+(IndianAccountingStandards)Rulesasissuedfromtimetotime.
+As at 31 March 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.

 2.2 Summary of material accounting policies

 (a) Property, plant, and equipment

 Property, plant and equipment, are stated at historical cost of acquisition or construction less accumulated depreciation and impairment losses, if any.
 The cost of property, plant and equipment comprises its purchase price net of any discounts and rebates, any import duties and other taxes (other than those subsequently recovered from the tax authorities), any directly attributable expenditure on making the asset ready for its intended use.

-Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the Item will flow to the Company and the cost of the Item can be measured reliably.
+Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Company and the cost of the item can be measured reliably.
 The carrying amount of any component accounted for as a separate asset is derecognised when replaced.
 All other repairs and maintenance of revenue nature are charged to Statement of Profit and Loss during the reporting year in which they are incurred.